 - Brakes: Brakes should be checked and, if needed, serviced to ensure

 even braking.
 Ensure your brakes are properly aligned and have good

 lining on their pads.
 Check brake and power-steering fluids.

-the reservoir bottle with a winter-grade fluid.
-Typically blades
+reservoir bottle with a winter-grade fluid.
+Typically blades should be

-CAA South Central Ontario is a not-for-profit auto clubs offering insurance, travel and roadside services.
+CAA South Central Ontario is a not-for-profit auto club offering insurance, travel and roadside services.
 There are more than 1.8 million CAA members in Ontario and 5 million members in Canada.

 SOURCE CAA South Central Ontario